Broomhill, Glasgow

-Broomhill is a district in the West End of the city of Glasgow, Scotland.
+Broomhill is an affluent district in the West End of the city of Glasgow, Scotland.
 North of the River Clyde, it is bounded by the districts of Thornwood and Partick to the south, Hyndland to the east, and Jordanhill, Scotstoun and Victoria Park to the west.

 The main streets in the district are Crow Road and Broomhill Drive.
 Crow Road is a main artery in the West End and provides links to Partick at its south end and Anniesland at its north end.

 Transport to and from the area is supported by First Glasgow bus services 4 & 16 along Crow Road, and various "dial buses" on Broomhill Drive, and the nearby train stations of Hyndland and Jordanhill.

+It is a wealthy neighbourhood populated mainly by businessmen, lawyers, GPs, professionals (many employed at the nearby University of Glasgow) and a number of noted authors, poets, actors, comedians and footballers.
+Average property prices in the area are considerably higher than the Glasgow or Scottish averages.

 Schools

 Broomhill Primary School's facilities previously consisted of two buildings – the 'annexe' which housed the younger children and the main building with classrooms for the older members of the school.
 In 2018 a modern building for the entire school was opened, featuring an all-weather sports pitch.
 The old annex closed, and its demolition began in late 2019.

 Three state secondary schools serve the area.
 The recently refurbished, non-denominational Hyndland Secondary and the recently rebuilt Roman Catholic St Thomas Aquinas are the two main secondary schools.

 The area also has a 'college school', Jordanhill School, situated next to the Jordanhill College campus, which is directly funded by the Scottish Government because it was a demonstrator school for the former Jordanhill College of Education, now part of the University of Strathclyde.
 This school has recently undergone major development work including new science labs in a new building, and sports facilities.
 Despite the fact that it is within the local authority's education provision, so many local parents wish their children to attend Jordanhill that there is a waiting list, with names being posted from a very early age.
 Well-performing children may also get referrals from their primary school teachers to help them.

 There are also three independent, fee-paying schools nearby: Kelvinside Academy, High School of Glasgow and The Glasgow Academy.